mlong93/mlong93.github.io/_posts/2020-01-06-witnessing-history.md

 layout: post
 title: Witnessing history
 date: 2021-01-06 22:00:00 -07:00
-categories: history, thoughts
+categories: history, thoughts, today
-tags: [history, thoughts]
+tags: [history, thoughts, today]
 ---

 Today was a pivotal day in US history and world history.
 The country/capital the entire world looks up to, the so-called "city upon a hill" that William Bradford foresaw, had just been reduced to a riotous, undemocratic scene that this country condemend and even started invasions as a result of.